open-atmos/PyMPDATA/README.md

 Developing the code, we follow [The Way of Python](https://www.python.org/dev/peps/pep-0020/) and the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
-The codebase has greatly benefited from [PyCharm code inspections](https://www.jetbrains.com/help/pycharm/code-inspection.html).
+The codebase has greatly benefited from [PyCharm code inspections](https://www.jetbrains.com/help/pycharm/code-inspection.html) and [Pylint](https://pylint.org) code analysis (which constitutes one of the CI workflows).

 Issues regarding any incorrect, unintuitive or undocumented bahaviour of PyMPDATA are best to be reported on the [GitHub issue tracker](https://github.com/atmos-cloud-sim-uj/PyMPDATA/issues/new).